 |Budget: $36 million||Financed by: New Line; Hannover Leasing|

 Produced by: Michael De Luca

 New Line financed A Man Apart for $36 million and partnered with Hannover Leasing to tap into the German tax shelter fund market to get capital for the film.
-Three New Line films would receive coin from the deal struck with Hannover — A Man Apart, Life As A House and I Am Sam.
 Originally titled El Diablo, the Vin Diesel vehicle finished production in early 2001, but was delayed four times after poor test screenings and New Line ordering reshoots.
 A Man Apart’s theatrical release was a gloomy prospect, but it was eventually given a wide release in April 2003 and while the film was languishing in the New Line vaults, director F. Gary Gray completed another project — the remake The Italian Job, which was released a few weeks after A Man Apart.
 The pic opened against Phone Booth, which would be competing for similar auds and A Man Apart came in #3 for the weekend with $11,019,224 when Phone Booth debuted at #1.
 It collapsed in its second weekend 59.5% to $4,457,668 and its final cume was $26,736,098.
 New Line would see back about $14.6 million after theaters take their percentage of the gross, which would leave part of the P&A costs in the red and their exposure to the budget at a loss.
 New Line did sell off overseas distribution rights to many distributors, which would help limit their exposure to the budget.
-A Man Apart was a dud overseas, with $2 million from the UK as the highest gross and the overseas cume was $17,614,828.
+A man Apart was a dud overseas, with $2 million from the UK as the highest gross and the overseas total was $17,614,828.